ThomasOttosson/todolist/README.md

 * Here the user can choose and filter the tasks that has been completed or uncompleted.
 They can also pick the option of choosing all.

+## Timer

+* Here the user can keep track of their time so they know how much time they have invested for a task.

+* The timer consists of hours, minutes, seconds and milliseconds in the display.

+* The timer has a green start button, a red stop button and a blue reset button.

 ## Features left to improve the project

-* Adding a timer for each todo in order to show the user how long time that has passed.

 * Adding dates.

-* Adding a start timer to keep the track of current time of task progress.
+* Adding a realtime clock function for each country world wide.

 ## Validator testing